What Makes an Item a "Burglar's Tool?"

 Even everyday, innocent items can be criminalized, depending on the intentions of those who possess them.

 Almost any item that could be used to force entry into a building or pick a lock can be a burglar's tool if a person possesses the item with the intent to use it to commit burglary or some other crime.
-Many, but not all, states have laws against burglar's tools (also called burglary tools or burglarious tools).
+Most states have laws prohibiting the possession of burglar's tools (also called burglary tools or burglarious tools).

-How does a prosecutor show that the defendant possessed a tool, especially an everyday tool like a hammer, with the intent to commit burglary?
+It's a crime to possess tools or instruments intending to use them to commit burglary.
+How does a prosecutor show that the defendant possessed a tool—especially an everyday tool like a hammer—with the intent to commit burglary?
 Sometimes, the defendant will confess.
 Other times, the defendant's illicit intention can be determined by the circumstances.
 For example, if a person is found outside a pharmacy, trying to force open a door and in the person's backpack there is a hammer, a pick, and a screwdriver, a jury or judge could reasonably conclude that the person possessed these tools with the intent to commit burglary.

 • crowbars and slim jims